yuwex/scratchcloud/docs/_sources/basic_tutorial.rst.txt

   client.run('Your Password Here!')

+In this example, a simple cloud event is defined.

+#.
+First, on line 12, the cloud event decorator is created with a variable name, which, in this case, is ``REQUEST``.
+#.
+On line 13, a async function is defined with one argument of type ``CloudChange``.
+This function can have any name, but it is recommended to use ``on_variablename`` syntax.
+#.
+Line 14 prints out the changes to the REQUEST cloud variable.
-In this example, we define a simple cloud event.
-Whevever the cloud variable named ``REQUEST`` changes, the client changes the ``RESPONSE`` cloud variable to 200.
+#.
+Line 15 sets a different variable named ``RESPONSE`` to 200.

-This style of call and response coding is very efficient and is recommended in writing your own code.
+This call-and-response method is highly efficient compared to other scratch libraries.
+There is no polling involved in the internal code, meaning that the client's response is as fast as the websocket connection can be!

 .. note::
   In this example, in scratch, the cloud variables are named ``☁️ REQUEST`` and ``☁️ RESPONSE``.